Chris Aitken

-Christopher Aitken (born 21 September 1979) is a Scottish retired footballer and current manager of Kilwinning Rangers.
+Christopher Aitken (born 31 March 1979) is a Scottish retired footballer who manages Scottish League Two club Stranraer.

 He moved into management at East Kilbride after his elder brother Stephen resigned from his position on 10 August 2021.

 Stephen is also a former footballer.

 Playing career

 Morton, Clyde & Morton again

-Aitken started his professional career at Greenock Morton making his debut against Inverness Caledonian Thistle on 1 April 2000.
-Aitken was with the Greenock club for only two games before being signed by Clyde on 14 June 2000.
+Aitken started his professional career at Greenock Morton, making his debut against Inverness Caledonian Thistle on 1 April 2000.
+He played only two games for the club before being signed by Clyde on 14 June 2000.

 He made his first team debut for Clyde on 5 August 2000 against Falkirk and went on to make a further 23 appearances for Clyde.
 Aitken scored his first goal of his professional career against Airdrie on 22 November 2000.
 Aitken stayed with Clyde for just over a season before returning to play for Greenock Morton on 10 November 2001.

 He made his second debut for Morton on 10 November 2001 against Forfar Athletic.
 Aitken remained with Greenock Morton for two seasons making 19 appearances for the club, before signing for Hamilton Academical in June 2003.